A Fight for Life: waiting lists for trans health care are a life sentence

 Transgender individuals are losing hope as they face a minimum of 5 years wait time to even be seen at an NHS Gender Dysphoria Clinic (GDC) in the UK.
 Erin, Sophie, Jakub and Kitty are sharing their experiences of navigating these struggles and how self-medicating is becoming the only salvation from the waiting lists.

-“The NHS Constitutionn sets out that patients should wait no longer than 18 weeks from GP referral to treatment”
+“The NHS Constitution sets out that patients should wait no longer than 18 weeks from GP referral to treatment”

 There are a lot of reasons as to why trans individuals seek to get a gender dysphoria diagnosis.
 It is important to note that a diagnosis is not needed for one to be trans.
 However, the access to restricted treatments such as hormone therapy, surgery and gender recognition certificates are only available when a specialist has made a medical diagnosis.